The algorithms behind the generation of each system's cargo market

 Market item prices

-This is the formula for an item's price, which is performed as an 8-bit calculation:
+This is the formula for an item's price, which is implemented as an 8-bit calculation by the TT151 routine:

 price = (base_price + (random AND mask) + economy * economic_factor) * 4